tohyuting/tp/docs/DeveloperGuide.md

 method creates a new `Set<Product>` based on the existing product set for that warehouse/supplier.

 Step 4. `UpdateCommand#execute` then checks if a `Product` of the same `Name` as the `Product` to be updated exists in the `Set<Product>`.
-If the `Product` exists, the method does an additional check to ensure that either the tag(s) or quantity is supplied for the `Product` to be updated, failing which, an exception is thrown.
+If the `Product` exists, the method does an additional check to ensure that either the tag(s) or quantity (or both) is supplied for the `Product` to be updated, failing which, an exception is thrown.
 If the check passes, the original `Product` is removed from the set.